 - International enterprises that run their business in China.
 These enterprises prioritize security and services that provide SLAs with compensation clauses.

 - Financial enterprises.
 These enterprises require SLAs with compensation clauses.

-- Managed master nodes with higher reliability: The API server can automatically scale a cluster to a large number of nodes without service disruption. etcd is a reliable store for disaster recovery and data restoration. etcd uses cold backups and hot backups to ensure the availability of databases for professional managed Kubernetes clusters.
+- Managed master nodes with high reliability: The management of large-scale clusters is supported. etcd is a reliable store for disaster recovery and data restoration. etcd uses cold backups and hot backups to ensure data availability for professional managed Kubernetes clusters.
 Key metrics are collected for you to gain insights from control components.
-This allows you to predict potential risks in master node management.
+This allows you to detect potential risks.

 - Clusters with higher security: By default, etcd uses encrypted disks in the control plane.
 In the data plane, kms-plugin is installed to encrypt Kubernetes Secrets.
 ACK provides security management for this type of cluster.
 The advanced security management feature allows you to inspect containers in the running state and enable auto repairing.

 - More intelligent pod scheduling: kube-scheduler is integrated to provide better pod scheduling capabilities.
 This allows you to schedule pods in bulk, set multiple scheduling algorithms, and schedule pods to NPU-accelerated nodes.
 This also enhances the pod scheduling capability in scenarios where large-scale data computing or high-performance data processing is required.

 - SLA guarantees: Professional managed Kubernetes clusters are covered by the SLA that supports compensation clauses.
 A level of 99.95% uptime is guaranteed for the cluster API server.